Save thousands of dollars by getting dental implants in Colombia

 Is there a cost to get a dental implant consultation?

-If you haven’t seen a local dentist about getting dental implants, you should at the very least have a virtual online consultation with your Colombian dentist before you decide to book flights and plan a trip down.
+If you haven’t seen a local dentist about getting dental implants, you should at the very least have an online consultation with your Colombian dentist before you decide to book flights and plan a trip down.

 Our online and physical consultations are free.
 If you’re considering another office, make sure they won’t charge you for the consultation.